Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Experiments

-\item \textbf{Pubfig}~\cite{kumar2009attribute, pinto2011scaling}: Pubfig dataset is used to validate the performance of DSN on large and complex inputs.
-This dataset contains 13,838 faces images of 85 people.
-Compared to GTSRB and MNIST, images in Pubfig have a much higher resolution: $224 \times 224$. \end{itemize}
+\item \textbf{Pubfig}~\cite{kumar2009attribute}: Pubfig is used to validate the performance of DSN on large and complex inputs.
+This dataset contains 13,838 face images of 85 people.
+Compared to GTSRB and MNIST, images in Pubfig have much higher resolution. \end{itemize}